Where and when is Zero Art Fair happening this summer?

 Is this a replacement for the art market?

 This is not meant to replace the market.
 It is an experiment that can exist alongside it.
-We hope that is art work will have value in the future if a collector choses to sell it after the vesting period.
+We hope that this artwork will have value in the future, if a collector choses to sell it after the vesting period.

 Did you invent this idea?